 Filters are created from varying materials, with single-use fiberglass filters being the most common.
 Polyester and pleated filters grab more dust but may reduce your system’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you might tempted to use a HEPA filter, keep in mind that's like installing a MERV 16 filter in your HVAC equipment.
 It’s extremely doubtful your system was created to handle that kind of resistance.
-If you’re concerned about indoor air quality in Windsor, think about getting a HEPA-grade air filtration system.
+If you’re concerned about indoor air quality.
 This product works in tandem with your comfort system.